 In the year since then, the books have been shared out among many schools, and as far away as Mongu, 812km by road to the West.
 The library has been in such demand and such a success, that in June 2018, we sent a second shipping container from Dublin to Zambia.

-So that we get the best use of this resource, in August 2018 we held a teachers’ conference in Chipulukusu for the teachers from 24 local schools and our volunteer librarians, to teach them the best means to get value from the books, and how to spread literacy in Zambia.
-Led by four teachers from the Irish College of English in Malahide, and two educational psychologists, the intensive conference with associated seminars and workshops covered everything from basic reading to children, to introducing concepts like the first 100 words and how to work with flash cards.
+So that we get the best use of this resource, in the summer of 2018 and again in 2019 we held a teachers’ conference in Chipulukusu for the teachers from 24 local schools and our volunteer librarians, to teach them the best means to get value from the books, and how to spread literacy in Zambia.
+Led by Irish teachers and educational psychologists, the intensive conferences with associated seminars and workshops covered everything from basic reading to children, to introducing concepts like the first 100 words and how to work with flash cards.
+Coronavirus has put a halt to our workshops and conferences in 2020 and 2021, but we are already planning our big comeback for 2022.